Dr. Jay McDonnell, DACVIM (Neurology)

 Since then, Dr. McDonnell has been on a dual path of academia and private practice, first joining the faculty of University of Georgia where he taught in the hospital and classroom.
 From 2000 to 2004, he was chief of neurology-neurosurgery at Tufts University.
 There, he helped established the in-house magnetic resonance imaging (MRI) suite, a brain surgery unit, and minimally-invasive CT-guided biopsy program.

 Since moving to Maryland, Dr. McDonnell has become well-known for his work in the definitive treatment of brain tumors and spinal cord tumors, foramen magnum decompression/dorsal laminectomies, Wobbler’s disease, and the use of pituitary surgery to treat canine Cushing’s disease.
 In 2012, seeing the need for veterinary MRIs, he opened Veterinary Imaging of the Chesapeake.

 Teaching continues to be important to Dr. McDonnell.
 Believing that a balance of the academia and private practice enables him to keep at the forefront of veterinary neurology, he is an assistant clinical professor at Tufts University and a consultant in neurology at the University of Pennsylvania College of Veterinary Medicine.

 Dr. McDonnell has lectured nationally, internationally, and regionally, and has published more than 20 journal articles, reviews, and book chapters.
 He is a founding member of the Veterinary Neurosurgery Society, and the exhibit coordinator for its biennial symposium.

-Dr. McDonnell and his wife, Leigh, who is Vice President of Animal Health and Welfare at the National Aquarium in Baltimore, have three dogs: two Boston terriers, Cece and Spice, and a golden retriever named Omya.
+Dr. McDonnell and his wife, Leigh, who is Vice President of Animal Health and Welfare at the National Aquarium in Baltimore, have a very precocious Hound/Labrador Cross named Drake.